promptolution: A Unified, Modular Framework for Prompt Optimization: Conclusion Future Directions

 \section{Conclusion \& Future Directions}

-In this work, we introduced \texttt{promptolution}, a unified and modular open-source Python framework for automatic prompt optimization, designed for both practitioners performing single-task prompt optimization and for researchers conducting large-scale benchmark studies.
-We highlighted the unique position of our framework within the landscape of prompt optimization tools, emphasizing its extensible, modular design and its low abstraction level, focused specifically on optimizing prompts.
+In this work, we introduced \texttt{promptolution}, a unified and modular open-source Python framework for automatic prompt optimization, designed for both practitioners performing single-task prompt optimization and for researchers conducting systematic experiments.
+We highlighted the unique position of our framework within the landscape of prompt optimization tools, emphasizing its extensible, modular design and low abstraction level, and its focus on optimizing prompts with non-invasive integration.
 Furthermore, we demonstrated the role of each component in the framework and how they interact to support effective prompt optimization.
-Finally, through a comparative evaluation, we verified the utility and competitiveness of \texttt{promptolution}.
+Through a comparative evaluation, we verified the utility and competitiveness of \texttt{promptolution}.
+Finally, we provided concrete use and anti-use cases, highlighting the considerations to take into account when choosing a prompt optimization framework.

-Looking ahead, we plan to develop interoperability interfaces with higher-level frameworks such as \texttt{DSPy}, enabling a combination of strengths from both ecosystems.
+Looking ahead, we plan to develop interfaces with higher-level frameworks such as \texttt{DSPy}, enabling a combination of strengths from both ecosystems.
 To further simplify the management of complex, large-scale experimental setups, we intend to introduce an interface to configuration management frameworks such as \texttt{hydra}~\citep{hydra}.
-We also aim to improve accessibility by implementing a lightweight graphical interface for real-time experiment tracking and visual analysis of the optimization process.
-In light of the recent rise of multi-agent systems, we plan to support the optimization of system prompts and interaction protocols across multiple agents.
+We also aim to improve accessibility by implementing a graphical interface for real-time experiment tracking and visual analysis of the optimization process.
+Following the recent rise of multi-agent systems, we plan to support the optimization of system prompts and interaction protocols across multiple agents.
 Additionally, inspired by AutoML, we intend to explore ensembling strategies for prompt optimizers, akin to ELPO~\citep{zhang-arxiv25a}.
-More broadly, the extensibility of our framework ensures that we can continue to incorporate new state-of-the-art optimization methods as the field evolves.
+The extensibility of our framework ensures that we can continue to incorporate new state-of-the-art optimization methods as the field evolves.